sierramancia/sierramancia.github.io/_posts/2023-10-10-group-classifier.markdown

 permalink: /group-classifier/
 ---

+This project began as a way of solfing a very tedious problem on my abstract algebra final.
 You can view an interactive version of this iPython notebook on [Kaggle]()

 ## Abelian Group Classifier